droglenc/NCMTH107/modules/CE/NormalDist1_CE1.md

 <br>

 ## Hand Calculations
 Answer each question below, **without using R**, assuming that X~N(75,10).
-Show your work with a careful drawing for each question.
+Show your work completely, including providing a careful drawing for each question.

 1. What percent of X values are less than 95?
 1. What percent of X values are greater than 105?